Close Menu

 Risks and Considerations with Deductions

-Choosing deductions can sometimes increase the risk of tax penalties if not properly documented or if the deductions are excessive.
-Research suggests that the probability of tax penalization increases with the amount of deduction claimed, highlighting the importance of careful tax planning and record-keeping.
+Choosing deductions can increase the risk of tax penalties if they are not properly documented or excessive.
+Research suggests that the likelihood of tax penalties increases with the amount of claimed deductions, underscoring the importance of careful tax planning and record-keeping.

 Comparing Tax Credits and Deductions: Which Saves More?